|

 Shaping yeast dough into a ball.

-• Bring 3 cups of water to boil.
-Place the pot with boiling hot water on the bottom rack in the oven.
+• Bring 3-4 cups of water to a boil and carefully place the pot on the bottom rack of your oven.

 soft hamburger dough on a work surface.